sulaihasubi/sulaihasubi.github.io/_pages/about.md

 About Me
 ---
 <p style="text-align:justify">
 I am currently in career development in the area of Data Science and Artificial Intelligence.
-This is my Portfolio to keep track of my projects, contributions & publications. </p>
+This is my Portfolio to keep track of my projects, contributions & publications.</p>

 <p style="text-align:justify">
-My background is Computer Science – I am passionoate about data analytics, numbers and programming, but also have software engineering & developement experiences.</p>
+My background in Computer Science – I am passionate about data analytics, numbers, and programming, but also have software engineering & development experiences.</p>

 <p style="text-align:justify">
-I am actively looking for job opportunities where I can help companies in optimising thier businesses  and product development by providing meaningful data insights through Python, SQL, and Tableau (or similar technologies).</p>
+I am actively looking for job opportunities where I can help companies in optimizing their businesses and product development by providing meaningful data insights through Python, SQL, and Tableau (or similar technologies).</p>

 <p style="text-align:justify">
 Feel free to <a href="https://www.linkedin.com/in/sulaihasubi/">contact me</a> if you found my website useful and think I might be a good fit or simply would like to connect ☕</p>